-St. George Utah has a lot of adult communities and is one of my specialties, so when buyers are out looking and touring these communities I want to make sure that they maximize their time and energy.
-Be sure to look for some certain things when touring these communities whether with your agent or alone.
+What to Look for When Touring 55+ Communities in St. George – St. George Utah has a lot of adult communities and is one of my specialties, so when buyers are out looking and touring these communities I want to make sure that they maximize their time and energy.
+Be sure to look for certain things when touring these communities whether with your agent or alone.
 Here are some of the top things I suggest looking for when browsing and visiting some of these active adult communities in St. George.

 Obviously, you’re choosing one of these communities for their low maintenance lifestyle and amenities.
 But, just because a community has everything under the sun from social activities to golf doesn’t mean that you will utilize all of these amenities and will you be paying for things you just won’t use?
 Think about your daily lifestyle; are you planning on taking up golf or tennis?
 Do you prefer more of a social calendar with things to do and activities?
 Are you active and into recreational activities?
 Think about what kind of lifestyle you’re looking to lead while living in one of these communities and look for amenities that fit your lifestyle.
 There’s no point to pay for a golf membership if you’re never going to play golf.